gravitational/workshop/gravity_upgrade.md

 * another set of pre-upgrade checks was added to verify if any Teleport node is unavailable

-* `gravity plan resume` now launches its execution in background by default, but a new `--block` option was added to resume in foreground and a different command `gravity plan watch` was also introduced to track the plan progress
+* `gravity plan resume` now launches its execution in background by default, but a new `--block` option was added to resume in foreground and a different command `gravity plan --tail` was also introduced to track the plan progress

 * it's possible to view/collect Gravity command line logs via `journalctl -t gravity-cli`